whennemuth/shibboleth-sp/README.md

 ### Configuration:

-The `./src/Config.ts` module defines how shibboleth-sp is configured:
+The `./src/Config.ts` module defines how shibboleth-sp is configured.
+Defaults for these can be overridden with entries in the `./.env` file:

 - **domain**: string *(env: DOMAIN, default: "localhost")*, The domain for requests to your app that shibboleth-sp is "listening" to.
 - **appLoginHeader**: string *(env: APP_LOGIN_HEADER)*, The name of a header shibboleth-sp will apply to requests.
 Apps will look for this header when redirecting for login.
 - **appLogoutHeader**: string *(env: APP_LOGOUT_HEADER)*, The name of a header shibboleth-sp will apply to requests.
 Apps will look for this header when redirecting for logout.
 - **appAuthorization**: boolean *(env: APP_AUTHORIZATION, default: "true")*, True indicates the standard mode as described in the authentication flow section above.
 False indicates the basic mode as described in the authentication flow section above.
-- **appPort**: string|number *(env: APP_PORT, default: "8080")*, Applies to running locally with docker compose.
-    This is the port that the "app" container will expose and the "sp" container will proxy to using axios requests.
-    Use "443" if you want the "app" container to expect https traffic and use ssl.
 -  **samlParms**:
     - **entityId:** string *(env: ENTITY_ID)*, The entity ID of your app know to shibboleth.
 Example: `'https://*.myapp.bu.edu/shibboleth'`
     - **entryPoint:** string *(env: ENTRY_POINT)*, The entry point, aka IDP address of shibboleth: Example: `'https://shib-test.bu.edu/idp/profile/SAML2/Redirect/SSO'`